AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

    ![ACM w color](https://github.com/user-attachments/assets/85e2320e-5494-4713-8c31-b8aeece758b5)

-# QUANTITATIVE VALUE AND MOMENTUM STRATEGY: COMBINING VALUE AND HIGH-QUALITY MOMENTUM FACTORS
+# QUANTITATIVE VALUE AND MOMENTUM FACTOR STRATEGY

 Value factor identifies stocks trading below their intrinsic value, using metrics like price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), enterprise value to EBITDA (EV/EBITDA), and enterprise value to gross profit (EV/GP).
 These metrics evaluate a stock's price relative to earnings, assets, sales, or profitability.
 Momentum factor focuses on stocks with the highest recent price momentum, assuming that stocks that have been performing well recently will continue to perform well in the short-term.
 This strategy targets stocks with the lowest valuation metrics, assuming they are undervalued and likely to outperform and exhibit strong, high-quality momentum across varios timeframes (1-month, 3-months, 6-months, and 1-year)